 In its simplest terms, know whom you’re talking to.
 Running a presentation for the executive management team will differ from how you run a presentation with marketing.
 Their goals and desired outcomes will be different.
 Your management presentation might focus more on conversion rates and customer retention, while your marketing presentation might focus more on copy and visuals.

 Remember to "read the room" before presenting.
-Knowing the goals of each stakeholder group should influence the presentation you give.
+I think knowing the goals of each stakeholder group should be important to the presentation you give.

 Focus on the six C's of communication.